When is The Best Time of Year to Get Pregnant?

-One of the choices many people make is having a baby early in the autumn so they are a little older than the rest of their class.
+One of the choices many people make is having a baby early in the autumn, so that your child is a little older than the rest of their class.
 Keep in mind that this would mean being pregnant during the summer heat.
-It can be uncomfortable carrying a baby in the summer but it is especially difficult in the third trimester.
+It can be uncomfortable carrying a baby in the summer, but it is especially difficult in the third trimester.

 A spring baby is popular because it allows you to avoid being pregnant during the summer months altogether.
-Since the final trimester is happening in winter, you will have things wrapped up nicely by the time the heat arises.
+Since the final trimester happens in winter, you will have things wrapped up nicely by the time the heat arises.
 It also makes things much nicer for hot flashes.